 The addition of vinegar makes the phyllo more crunchy.
 Some people add white dry wine, ouzo, raki (similar to grappa) or lemon juice, instead of vinegar.

-The complete recipe is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste as well as in Volume 2 of my e-cookbook, sold on all Amazon stores.
+This recipe, as well as many recipes using phyllo are included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste as well as in Volume 2 of my e-cookbook, sold on all Amazon stores.

 Kopiaste and Kali Orexi,